-To rate a contributor, find the contributor from either the session view...
+To rate a contributor, find the contributor from either the Sessions view...

-…or the video player, then select the appropriate number of stars for the contributor.
+…or the video player (by clicking the blue play button), then select the appropriate number of stars for the contributor.

-2. If you give a one- or two-star rating to a contributor, a dialogue box will allow you to provide a reason for your rating.
+2. If you give a one or two-star rating to a contributor, the following dialog box opens for you to provide a reason for your rating: